 A change in marital status is another major life event that will trigger the need for an estate plan update.
 If you are getting remarried as a parent, and your spouse-to-be is younger than you are, you may have concerns about the inheritances that you want to leave to your children.

-You can schedule a consultation at our estate planning office in Glastonbury or Westport, CT if you call us at 860-548-1000.
-There is also a contact form on this site you can use to send us a message, and if you reach out electronically, we will get back in touch with you promptly.
+If you need assistance with any plan revisions necessary, there is a contact form on this site you can use to send us a message, and if you reach out electronically, we will get back in touch with you promptly.